cmeng-git/vpx-android/README.md

 # setup the required libvpx
 ./init_libvpx.sh

-# use one of the following to build libvpx
+# use one of the following to build libvpx i.e.
-./build-libvpx4android.sh  # for all the ABI's
+# for all the ABI's defined in _share.sh
-./build-libvpx4android.sh armeabi
-./build-libvpx4android.sh armeabi-v7a
-./build-libvpx4android.sh arm64_v8a
-./build-libvpx4android.sh x86
-./build-libvpx4android.sh x86_64
-./build-libvpx4android.sh mips
+./build-libvpx4android.sh

+# for all the specific <ABI>
-./build-libvpx4android.sh mips64
+./build-libvpx4android.sh <ABI>
 ```

-Copy `lib/armeabi`, `lib/armeabi-v7a` and `lib/x86` etc directories to the android project
+Copy `.output/android/lib/*`, `./output/include/*` directories to the android project
-jni directory e.g. aTalk/jni/vpx
+jni directory e.g. aTalk/jni/vpx/android

 Similarly copy all the include directories to the android project jni directory.